GdMacmillan/VeloSpark/README.md

-# *VEloSpark*
+# *VeloSpark*

-### A Strava Ride/Run Recommender
+### A Colorado Ride/Run Recommender

+Gordon MacMillan

+Galvanize Data Science Immersive - Capstone Project - March 2017

 ## Introduction

 Strava is a social network for athletes.
 It allows millions of users to upload there activities and maintains a profile of those activities and any associated achievements, stats, photos, and connections to other athletes.

+I'm a big fan of exercise like cycling and running.
+I wanted to do something with my newfound knowledge of API's and the wealth of data you can get with the nice one Strava provides.

-The VeloSpark app is used to predict rides or runs that a rider/user might enjoy based on their inputs to the web application.
-The app uses a clustering based approach to label an activity according to it's relative location, total distance and elevation gain.
-The app then uses collaborative filtering to get recommendations for which activities will most likely correspond with a users input.
-Future use will allow users to add themselves to the app database and upload their data.
-This will automatically generate recommendations without the need for manual input.
+The VeloSpark app is what I came up with.
+Users can get recommendations that they might enjoy based on inputs to the web application.
+The app uses a clustering based approach to label an activity according to it's absolute location, total distance and elevation gain.
+The app then uses collaborative filtering to get a similarity of the input to other activities.
+Future use will allow users to connect with their strava account.
+The restful API will grab their past activities and provide recommendations tailored to their data.
+I also will incorporate more of the network of activities that locals know and enjoy.

 ### Table of Contents
 * [Project Scope](#h1)